BenjaminJacobs1/ShortBreak/README.md

 This plugin add a button to allow players to take a "short break" and to be immune for a maximum of 5 minutes from afkkick plugin.

+When you click on the button you are put into the readyroom.
+When you join a team after your break the immunity is revoked.

 This plugin require Shine mod enabled on the server to be able to run.
 You also need to add the plugin in your shine/BaseConfig.json, under the "ActiveExtensions" add: "shortbreak":true